CEO, TRANSFR VR

 How did Carnegie Mellon help shape your entrepreneurial path?

 Once I got onto campus, I learned about the fantastic interdisciplinary approach that CMU fosters across the campus.
 I learned about a lot of really neat stuff that I knew nothing about, like human-computer interaction, learning sciences, cognitive science — even some general psychology.
 Once my professors learned that I was really interested in education technology, they pointed me to all the various departments on campus that could help me get going.
-I took classes in human-computer interaction and psychology in addition to my entrepreneurship coursework at Tepper.
+Dennis Epple [Thomas Lord University Professor of Economics] introduced me to Carnegie Mellon’s Program in Interdisciplinary Education Research, where I took classes in human-computer interaction and psychology in addition to my entrepreneurship coursework at Tepper.

 The Tepper School was the launching pad for my entrepreneurial career in education technology.
 CMU’s entrepreneurial ecosystem is way more robust today than it was in 2009, but they had panels where I got a chance to interact with other CMU entrepreneurs, and the support system and advice were incredible.